DavidGriffith/minipro-import-test/tl866ii+.md

 # TL866II+ Protocol Documentation #

 The TL866II+ programmers have 3 USB bulk endpoints.
 Endpoint 1 is used to send commands to the programmer and receive status information back from the programmer.
-Endpoints 2 and 3 are used when reading or writing a program to a chip, presumably to help increase performance.
+Endpoints 2 and 3 are used when reading or writing a payload to a chip, presumably to help increase performance.

 ## Commands Bytes ##

-* 0x00 - Get system(prgorammer) info
+* 0x00 - Get system(programmer) info
 * 0x03 - Begin transaction
 * 0x04 - End trasaction
 * 0x05 - Read chipid